 - Transferring your pension to your Irish Employer Scheme

 - Transferring to a personal pension in Ireland

-If you have retained DB benefits in an UK pension scheme, you will soon be prevented from transferring your pension out of the UK.
+If you have retained benefits in an UK pension scheme, you may soon be prevented from transferring your pension out of the UK.